canonical/ops-scenario/README.md

  2. an `Exec` with the command prefix `('ls', )`
  3. an `Exec` with the command prefix `()`

-If none of these are found Scenario will raise a `RuntimeError`.
+If none of these are found Scenario will raise an `ExecError`.

-Note that the `return_code`, `stdout`, and `stderr` attributes of an `Exec` object are the *output* that the charm will receive when a matching `exec` call is made.
-You'll want to provide these when constructing the input state, and will rarely want to assert on them in the output state (they cannot change).
-The `stdin` attribute is ignored in the input state, and in the output state will contain any content that the charm wrote to stdin as part of the `exec` call, so you'll want to assert that it has the appropriate value.

 ### Pebble Notices